A modular construction of type theories: Introduction

 We present a theory in \lpr{}, the theory $\cU$, where all proofs of Minimal, Constructive, and Ecumenical predicate logic; Minimal, Constructive, and Ecumenical simple type theory; Simple type theory with predicate subtyping, prenex predicative polymorphism, or both; the Calculus of constructions, and the Calculus of constructions with prenex predicative polymorphism can be expressed.
 This theory is therefore a candidate for a universal theory, where proofs developed in implementations of Classical predicate logic (such as automated theorem proving systems, SMT solvers, etc.), Classical simple type theory (such as HOL 4, Isabelle/HOL, HOL Light, etc.), the Calculus of constructions (such as Coq, Matita, Lean, etc.), and Simple type theory with predicate subtyping and prenex polymorphism (such as PVS), can be expressed.

-Moreover, the proofs of the theory $\cU$ can be classified as proofs in Minimal predicate logic, Constructive Predicate logic, etc. just by identifying the axioms they use, akin to proofs in geometry that can be classified as proofs in Euclidean, hyperbolic, elliptic, neutral, etc. geometries.
+Moreover, the proofs of the theory $\cU$ can be classified as proofs in Minimal predicate logic, Constructive predicate logic, etc. just by identifying the axioms they use, akin to proofs in geometry that can be classified as proofs in Euclidean, hyperbolic, elliptic, neutral, etc. geometries.
 More precisely, we identify sub-theories of the theory $\cU$ that correspond to each of these theories, and we prove that when a proof in $\cU$ uses only symbols of a sub-theory, then it is a proof in that sub-theory.

 In Section~\ref{sec-lpmc}, we recall the definition of \lpr{} and of a theory.
-In Section~\ref{sec-u}, we introduce the theory $\cU$ step by step.
-In Section~\ref{sec-frag-th}, we provide a general theorem on sub-theories in \lpr{}, and prove that every fragment of $\cU$, including $\cU$ itself, is indeed a theory, that is, it is defined by a confluent and type-preserving rewriting systems.
+In Section~\ref{sec-u}, we introduce the theory $\cU$ step by step without any (other than informal) reference to a known system.
+In Section~\ref{sec-frag-th}, we provide a general theorem on sub-theories in \lpr{}, and prove that every fragment of $\cU$, including $\cU$ itself, is indeed a theory, that is, it is defined by a confluent and type-preserving rewriting system.
 Finally, in Section~\ref{sec-subth}, we detail the sub-theories of $\cU$ that correspond to the above mentioned systems.

+This paper is an extended version of \cite{blanqui21fscd}.
+It provides more details on the encoding of various features (Section \ref{sec-u}), the proof of the Fragment Theorem (Section \ref{sec-frag-th}), and the examples of sub-theories (Section \ref{sec-subth}).